Client = You

 There are very few times when we will be able to pick you up by car or aircraft, and we will need to be reimbursed for any expenses incurred to pick you up, so be sure to coordinate with friends, family, and your CFI.

 If you leave the aircraft, you will be responsible to pay the regular rate for the aircraft to be returned.
 You will also be responsible for the travel expenses and cost of the pilot (pilot rate limited to $30 / hour).
 If you retrieve the plane, then there will be no expenses for travel and pilot.
+You will still be responsible to pay the hourly rate of the aircraft to return it to your home base even if you choose to not fly it.

 We will do everything in our power to prevent delays and issues away from home, but there are items out of anyone's control.
 If we are able to, we will try our best to assist with some of the expenses as well as assisting with travel and retrieval arrangements.